Rome

 Where to stay: Roman neighbourhoods put under the microscope

 Rome is not just the Colosseum-Trevi-Spain triangle.
 Each neighbourhood imposes its rhythm, its hotel style, its value for money.
-We have isolated the four zones that concentrate the best luxury hotels, with their strengths and limits.
+We have isolated the four zones that concentrate the best palaces, with their strengths and limits.

 Via del Corso / Piazza di Spagna: the epicentre of Roman luxury.
 Palazzo Roma (Leading Hotels) and The First Dolce (Preferred Hotels) occupy baroque palaces on the most prestigious shopping artery.
 The Rocco Forte Hotel De La Ville dominates Via Sistina, between Trinità dei Monti and Piazza di Spagna.
 Here, everything is within reach: designer boutiques, art galleries, historic cafés.
 Flip side: dense crowds by day, noisy traffic, rates per square metre among Europe's highest.

 Monti: the bohemian neighbourhood on the rise.
-Casa Monti Roma embodies this new wave of design hotels, between art galleries and neighbourhood trattorias.
+Casa Monti Roma embodies this new wave of design hotelier, between art galleries and neighbourhood trattorias.
 Village vibe in the city, shaded terraces, creative clientele.
 Perfect for travellers fleeing postcard Rome.
-Limit: a bit out of the way for major sites, accept 15-20 minutes' walk or take a taxi.
+Limit: a bit off-centre for major sites, accept 15-20 minutes' walk or take a taxi.

 Panthéon / Piazza Navona: eternal Rome.
 Orient Express La Minerva sets down its trunks on the Piazza della Minerva, 50 metres from the Pantheon.
 Magical neighbourhood, where every alley opens onto a baroque church or a Bernini fountain.
 Drawback: zero car traffic, which complicates taxi arrivals with luggage.
 You often have to finish on foot.